rogerioag/gcg/README.md

 # The Makefile and templates were created to facilitate the creation and
 # execution of VHDL projects in GHDL (http://ghdl.free.fr).

-Step by Step
+# Step by Step
 ------------------------------------------------------------------------
 Download the source of gcg, copy src directory and rename to main entity name of new project.
 Access the directory and execute commands:

-Create the project directories and initial files
+# Create the project directories and initial files
 ------------------------------------------------------------------------
-make new PROJECT=entityName ARCH=ArchitectureType IN=port1,...,portN OUT=port1,...,portN
+	$make new PROJECT=entityName ARCH=ArchitectureType IN=port1,...,portN OUT=port1,...,portN
 or
-make new PROJECT=entityName ARCH=ArchitectureType IN="port1, ..., portN" OUT="port1, ..., portN"
+	$make new PROJECT=entityName ARCH=ArchitectureType IN="port1, ..., portN" OUT="port1, ..., portN"

 Where:
 PROJECT: Entity Name that will designed.